mapbender/mapbender-documentation/en/elements/basic/layertree.rst

 For the configuration of the layersets, the four services mentioned above were added as instances (For detailed information, see above or in the :ref:`layerset` and :ref:`sources` documentation).

-For this example, the above mentioned steps were performed to add the Layerset "World" **[2]** with the instance "osm".
+For this example, the above mentioned steps were performed to add the Layerset "World" with the instance "OpenStreetMap (OSM)".
 Now we add the instance "GEBCO" in this Layerset.
-To use the thematic grouping, we create a new Layerset named "Project NRW" **[3]** and load the two instances "DTK50 NRW" and "Forest NRW" into our new Layerset "Project NRW".
+To use the thematic grouping, we create a new Layerset named "Project NRW" and load the two instances "NW DTK50" and "Wald und Holz NRW(Forest NRW)" into it.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_komplex_en.png
            :scale: 80